A glacier and frozen lake under an Arctic sky in Alaska.

 • Local knowledge-base chatbot — community-tuned resource navigator grounded in local services, eligibility documents, and program context (not a generic LLM wrapper)

-• AI auto-aggregation pipeline — computer-vision and classification routines that scrape and tag events and resources from agency pages, social channels, and partner sites into the Hub feed
+• public-source & partner-submission pipeline — compiles publicly posted events and resources from agency and partner sites, together with partner-authorized submissions, into the Hub feed

 • AI-orchestrated cross-agency intake — chatbot generates partner-agency referral forms (e.g., Alaska Behavioral Health) with the user's profile data pre-filled, captures a digital signature, and surfaces explicit data-sharing consent before submission